DrSiemer/CodeMerger/README.md

 ### Settings

 - Select your preferred editor in the settings (none means default will be used)
+- Configure the automatic check for new files (enable/disable and set the check interval)
 - To manage indexed filetypes, click "Manage Filetypes" from the main window